chargebyte/chargebyte-docs/docs/source/firmware.rst

 Replacement of :code:`/etc/rauc/keyring.pem`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Send us your pubilc CA certificate so that we can sign i.e. cross-sign it for you with our certificates.
+Send us your public CA certificate so that we can sign i.e. cross-sign it for you with our certificates.
 #.
 On a USB flash drive, place your cross-signed CA certificate together with the corresponding signature file.
 The pair has to be named as follows: :code:`fwupdate-keyring.pem` & :code:`fwupdate-keyring.pem.p7s`.
 You would get this pair from us as a result of step 1.
 #.
 Insert the USB flash drive in the USB port of the board.
 The following behavior will be triggered automatically: